gearglow/ReptiliaWithATwist/The List - Notes.md

 - Punk rock influences: Siouxsie And The Banshees, Poison Girls, Bikini Kill, Wasted Youth, Chumbawumba (esp. _Anarchy_), The Clash

-- Other musical influences: _War Pigs_ by Black Sabbath, _Thunderstruck_ by AC/DC, _Boom Shake The Room_ by Fresh Prince & DJ Jazzy Jeff
+- Other musical influences: _War Pigs_ by Black Sabbath, _Thunderstruck_ by AC/DC and [many many more](https://www.youtube.com/playlist?list=PLY6Tzqq0DKe1_PBEKeO4vHL1xY0ahLNeM)

 - The Potters have Basque roots, such that a decent chunk of their grimoires are in Aquitanian and therefore completely unintelligible to most people.
 The family is also known historically for golems and related soul-magics.

 - How to neutralize dementors: sink them.
 They cause everything around them to freeze, so they'll end up encasing themselves in ice.

 - Elysia gets Luna and Hermione dragonhide jackets and boots like hers and Robbie's.
-Luna gets Australian Opal-Eye, and Hermione gets Chinese Fireball.
+Luna gets Antipodean Opal-Eye, and Hermione gets Chinese Fireball.
 They have their Marauder names on the back in a rock star font.

 - Izzy hits it off immediately with the Furies.

 - Ellie and Izzy agree that they'll fight purely with muggle martial arts for their wandless duel.

+- Elysia brings True Constructs of her parents into the confrontation with Dumbledore.